mathisonian/regl-tween/README.md

 Things to know:

-* This doesn't support anything besides linear interpolation at the moment.
-I plan to add this soon.
 * This hangs if you interrupt an animation on a very large data set.
 The issue is that with the current implementation interrupted animations fall back to doing computation on the CPU and hence it ends up being slow.